snnath/DSAin90days/README.md

     remove(deque): Process of removing top element from the queue. peek(front): seeing the front most element.

+    Day 11:
     circular queue(array): This is a special type of queue in which the end of the queue is attached to the front of the queue thus forming a circle.
     Linked List queue:
     Java collection framwork queue:

+    Day 12:
+    Learned Linear search algos like finding the position in 2D array of a number, find the max number in a 2D array, etc.
+    KK-45 mins

     54:00 cp